borisyankov/rulespal/rulebooks/scout_rulebook.md

 ## 1. Objective

 Try to put together and play a stronger set of cards than the other players in order to earn points.
 Cards that are lined up consecutively are stronger, but you cannot reorder the cards in your hand.
-Skillfully "Scout" new cards and put on a "Show" while you create a strong hand to try and earn many points.
-Play as many rounds as there are players: the player with the most total points at the end is the winner!
+Skillfully **"Scout"** new cards and put on a **"Show"** while you create a strong hand to try and earn many points.
+Play as many rounds as there are players; the player with the most total points at the end is the winner!

 ## 2. Setting Up the Game

-* Decide on a starting player.
+Decide on a starting player.
 This player takes the Starting Player Marker.

-* Depending on the number of players, return the cards shown below back to the box.
+Depending on the number of players, return the cards shown below back to the box.

 | 3 players | 2 or 4 players | 5 players |
 |-----------|----------------|-----------|
 | Cards with "10" written on them (9 cards) | Card with both "9" and "10" written on it.
 (1 card) | When playing with 5 players, all cards will be used.
 Do not return any cards to the box. |

-* Take out Scout & Show chips equal to the amount of players.
+Take out Scout & Show chips equal to the amount of players.
 Return any extra chips to the box.

 ## 3. Setting Up the Round

 * Place all of the Scout chips in the center of the table.
 * Give all players 1 Scout & Show chip each.
-* Shuffle the cards and deal all of them to the players.
+* Shuffle the cards well and deal all of them to the players.
 For 3 players, each player receives 12 cards, for 4 players, 11 cards, and for 5 players, 9 cards.
 (When shuffling the cards, make sure to shuffle the position of the cards in the deck as well as the orientation of the top and bottom of the cards.)

 !!
 Do not put the cards in your hand until all the cards have been dealt.